Recruitment and Retention of SLPs in Health Care

 Certificate of Clinical Competence

-A qualified speech-language pathologist holds a Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association, which requires: 1) a Master's degree from an accredited graduate program; 2) a passing score on the national PRAXIS exam; and 3) completion of a nine-month Clinical Fellowship under the supervision of a certified SLP.
+SLPs may hold a Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association, which requires: 1) a Master's degree from an accredited graduate program; 2) a passing score on the national PRAXIS exam; and 3) completion of a nine-month Clinical Fellowship under the supervision of a certified SLP.
+Certification is maintained by accumulating 30 hours of professional development in a 3-year interval, abiding by the ASHA Code of Ethics, and paying an annual certification fee.

 Clinical Fellows